דלג לתוכן הראשי

 Vegetables: Broccoli, Brussels sprouts, carrots, sweet potatoes, green beans.

-Whole grains: Oats, whole rice, whole wheat bread, Quinoa.
+Whole grains: Oats, brown rice, whole wheat bread, quinoa.

 Legumes: Lentils, beans, peas.

-Phosphatidyl serine: Among its other properties, it may protect the brain from damage caused by inflammation, degenerative diseases and other conditions.
+Phosphatidylserine: Among its other properties, it may protect the brain from damage caused by inflammation, neurodegenerative diseases, and other conditions.

-Ginkgo biloba: May improve memory, concentration and cognitive ability, especially in older people.
+Ginkgo biloba: May improve memory, concentration, and cognitive ability, especially in older adults.

-Horpezine A: May improve memory, concentration and ability cognitive, especially in older people. *(Huperzine A)
+Huperzine A: May improve memory, concentration, and cognitive ability, especially in older adults.

 Additional healthy habits:

-- Strong social ties contribute to brain health.
+• Strong social connections contribute to brain health.

 .